samnabi/shopkit/readme.md

 - No sign-up required
 - Responsive design for a great shopping experience on any device
-- Browse products in a grid or slideshow
-- Beautiful search layout
 - Automatic language detection (English, French, German, and Spanish included by default)

 ## Pricing